The DESI Y1 RR Lyrae catalog I: Empirical modeling of the cyclic variation of spectroscopic properties and a chemodynamical analysis of the outer halo: Validation of spectroscopic properties

 To identify RRLs in the Galactic halo field, and to distinguish them from RRLs belonging to known globular clusters and dwarf galaxies, we perform a crossmatch with the catalogs of stars in globular clusters and in dwarf galaxies compiled by \citet{vasiliev_GCs} and \citet{Pace2022}, respectively.
 Considering that the astrometric information in these catalogs are also based on {\it Gaia} data, the crossmatch is performed using a 0.5\,arcsec search radius, ensuring a pure sample of RRLs dwarf galaxies and clusters (although this might slightly increase the contamination in our Galactic field sample).
 We should note, however, that no special distinctions for RRLs were made in the compilation of the catalog (e.g., considering their pulsating nature), and therefore membership to these systems is tentative.
 From this crossmatch, we find a total of 22 RRLs in nine Milky Way star clusters (Pal~5, NGC~5904, NGC~5466, NGC~5024, NGC~5053, NGC~6341, NGC~2419, NGC~4147, and NGC~5634) and 62 RRLs in three dwarf galaxies (Draco, Ursa Major II, and Bo{\"o}tes III).
 Of these 62 RRLs, 59 are found in the Draco dwarf spheroidal galaxy (dSph).

-The DESI Y1 footprint significantly overlaps with that of the Sagittarius (Sgr) stream \citep{Cooper2023}.
-Similar to \citet{Erkal2021} and \citet{Bystroem2024}, we label stars as likely Sgr stream members based on their position relative to the stream, their heliocentric distance, and their radial velocity.
+The DESI Y1 footprint significantly overlaps with that of the Sgr stream \citep{Cooper2023}.
+Similar to \citet{Erkal2021} and \citet{Bystroem2024}, we label stars as candidate Sgr stream members based on their position relative to the stream, their heliocentric distance, and their radial velocity.
 For the positions, we transform the stars' equatorial coordinates into a Sgr stream coordinate system $\tilde{\Lambda}_{\odot}$, $\tilde{B}_{\odot}$.
 These coordinates represent stream longitude and latitude, respectively.
 We follow the convention of \citet{Belokurov2014} and adopt a stream longitude $\tilde{\Lambda}_{\odot}$ that increases in the direction of motion of Sgr.
 Therefore, $\tilde{\Lambda}_{\odot} {\rm [deg]} = 360-{\Lambda}_{\odot}$, where ${\Lambda}_{\odot}$ is the Sgr stream longitude defined by \citet{Majewski2003}.
 For the distances, we use the values defined in Section~\ref{sec:dist} and label stars within three standard deviations from the distance splines of \citet{Hernitschek2017} (which reach distances out to $\sim100$\,kpc) and with $|\tilde{B}_{\odot}|<15$\,deg.
-For the radial velocities, we use the center-of-mass velocities obtained in Section~\ref{sec:desiRVC} and select stars within 3.5 standard deviations from the values reported by \citet{Vasiliev2021} as likely Sgr stream stars.
-Following these definitions, we find a total of 600 RRLs that are likely members of the Sgr stream.
+For the radial velocities, we use the center-of-mass velocities obtained in Section~\ref{sec:desiRVC} and select stars within 3.5 standard deviations from the values reported by \citet{Vasiliev2021} as candidate Sgr stream stars.
+Following these definitions, we find a total of 600 RRLs that are candidate members of the Sgr stream.
+We note that 246 of these stars (and 292 of our full sample) display membership probabilities larger than 0.5 in the catalog of Sgr members of \citet{Ramos2022}, when using {\it Gaia}'s {\sc source\_id} for the crossmatch.

-Consequently, the list of RRLs that are not in the aforementioned clusters or galaxies, nor in the Sgr stream, contains 5554 stars (89\% of the full sample).
+Consequently, the list of RRLs that are not in the aforementioned clusters or galaxies, nor in the Sgr stream (from our definition of Sgr membership), contains 5554 stars.
+This corresponds to 89\% of the full sample.
 We refer to this sample as the DESI field RRLs from hereon.